Close-up overhead shot of fresh chimichurri sauce in a glass jar with a vintage silver spoon, served alongside sliced grilled meat on a wooden board

 Smoked Chimichurri (Em Brasa)

-Most Chimichurri is made in five minutes and eaten the same day.
+Most chimichurri is made in five minutes and eaten the same day.

 View full recipe